w314/notes/javaNotes/javaQA.md

 ### 1.21 What is an operating system?

+_Note: You will not be assessed on the different types of operating systems or on process management_

 - a software that communicates with the hardware and allows other programs to run
+- it is comprised of system software, or the fundamental files your computer needs to boot up and function
+- they allow you to install and run programs written for the operating system
+- every device (computer, tablet, phone) has an operating system
+- the hardware you choose affects what operating system(s) you can run (Windows on PC hardware, Mac OS X Apple, Linux on both)
+- they provide

+  - Process and `Process Management` (`process` is a program in execution)
+  - `Threads` - a thread as a flow of execution through the process code.
+The thread keeps track of all the instructions that need to be executed next in the program counter.
+Also, the thread contains system registers that hold the current working variables.
+Also, the thread's stack contains the execution history.

+  - `Scheduling` - in scheduling, the process manager takes the responsibility to remove the running process from the CPU and chooses another process based on a specific strategy.
+  - `Memory Management` - the functionality of an operating system that handles and manages the primary memory.
+Processes move back and forth between the main memory and the disk during the execution.

 ### 1.22 What does the term "full stack" mean?

+> `Full stack` covers two separate development domains: the front end and the back end.

+- The `front end` includes everything that a client, or site viewer, can see and interact with.
+- The `back end` refers to all the servers, databases, and other internal architecture that drives the application; usually, the end-user never interacts with this realm directly.
+  -Front end platforms are usually built with HTML, CSS, and JavaScript; however, they can also be made via pre-packaged code libraries or content management systems like WordPress.
+- Back end developers, in contrast, refine the software code that communicates with servers, databases, or other proprietary software that conveys information to front end interfaces.

 ### 1.23 Which datatype represents text in Java?